-- A. Dissemination of the current T.H.E.A. catalog and other T.H.E.A. literature. - B. Recruiting and maintaining a roster of skilled artists appropriate to the T.H.E.A. mission. - C. Development and expansion of the current T.H.E.A. study guides.
+A. Dissemination of the current T.H.E.A. catalog and other T.H.E.A. literature.

+B. Recruiting and maintaining a roster of skilled artists appropriate to the T.H.E.A. mission.

+C. Development and expansion of the current T.H.E.A. study guides.
 IV.
+Program Approach offer to the public performances of ethnic, traditional and historic arts that will dignify and honor the traditions from which they arise.

-Program Approach - 1.
-The arts are not only the expression of creative individuals but are also a microcosm of entire societies and cultural values.
+1. The arts are not only the expression of creative individuals but are also a microcosm of entire societies and cultural values.
 The arts do not exist in isolation, but reflect a people's history, language, religion and geography.